PaulMill/fetch_and_build/README.md

+# Fetch data and display it
-# Repo for practicing fetch data display it using vanilla javascript, and UI libraries
+### Repo for practicing using vanilla javascript, and UI libraries

 For all playgrounds use `git clone` repo
 ### Vanilla JS